prajwalch/yazap/README.md

 ```

 ### Handling help
-You don't have to manually handle `-h` and `--help` but if want to display help
+You don't have to manually handle `-h` and `--help` but if you want to display help manually
-like when argument is empty then you can use `Yazap.displayHelp` and `Yazap.displaySubcommandHelp`
+say like when argument is empty you can use `Yazap.displayHelp` and `Yazap.displaySubcommandHelp`.
 ```zig
 if (!(ls_args.hasArgs())) {
     try app.displayHelp();